S^1-equivariant contact homology for hypertight contact forms: Introduction and statement of results

 In \S\ref{section:plainmoduli} and \S\ref{cascades} we explain the definition of nonequivariant contact homology and prove its invariance (Theorem~\ref{thm:NCHinvariant}).
 In \S\ref{equicurrents} we modify this construction to define equivariant contact homology and prove its invariance (Theorem~\ref{thm:CHS1invariant}).
 In \S\ref{equicasc} we describe the nonequivariant and equivariant contact homology for autonomous $J$ (assuming suitable transversality) and prove the relation with cylindrical contact homology (Theorem~\ref{thm:cchinv}).
 In \S\ref{examples} we work out some examples, including a definition of local contact homology.

-Our constructions use various analytical results on transversality, compactness, and gluing, which are proved by standard arguments which we omit.
+Our constructions use various analytical results on transversality, compactness, and gluing, and we omit the proofs of these where they follow from standard arguments.
 However we do include a long appendix giving details of the orientations of the moduli spaces that we consider.
+The gluing theory is sketched in \S\ref{sec:gbs}, and more details about gluing will be provided in the sequel \cite{inv}, where we need to consider a more general situation.

-In the sequel \cite{inv}, we will extend the machinery in the present paper to construct an invariant integral lift of cylindrical contact homology for dynamically convex context forms in three dimensions.
+In \cite{inv}, we will extend the machinery in the present paper to construct an invariant integral lift of cylindrical contact homology for dynamically convex context forms in three dimensions.
 In this case, for a generic $\lambda$-compatible almost complex structure $J$ on $\R\times Y$, there may exist certain nontransverse index $2$ holomorphic buildings with one positive end and one negative end.
 These do not interfere with the proof that $(\partial^{EGH})^2=0$, as shown in \cite[Prop.\ 3.1]{dc}.
 However these buildings do make nontrivial contributions to the cascade differentials computing nonequivariant and $S^1$-equivariant contact homology.
 To understand these contributions, we will need to use a bit of obstruction bundle gluing as in \cite{ht2}.